Paternity Lawyers in Los Angeles, CA

 Even in cases where paternity is disputed, or if a parent is financially unable to support a child at the current time, it is still wise to establish paternity.
 Doing so can allow a child access to these legal benefits, even down the line.

-If you or someone you know is experiencing an issue with paternity, or if you are looking to establish paternity, it is important to enlist the counsel of a family law attorney, who can advise you of your legal rights and responsibilities as they exist under California law.
+If you or someone you know is experiencing an issue with paternity in Los Angeles, or if you are looking to establish paternity, it is important to enlist the counsel of a Los Angeles paternity attorney, who can advise you of your legal rights and responsibilities as they exist under California law.

-That’s where the skilled attorneys at Whitmarsh Family Law, PC can help.
-Our firm specializes exclusively in family law, and features a team of highly skilled attorneys who are well versed in paternity cases in the state of California.
-We know that dealing with family-related issues can be difficult, but our attorneys are prepared to support you and your loved ones every step of the way.
+That’s where the skilled Los Angeles Paternity Lawyers at Whitmarsh Family Law, PC can help.
+Our Los Angeles family law law firm specializes exclusively in family law, and features a legal team of highly skilled Los Angeles Paternity attorneys who are well versed in cases in the state of California.
+We know that dealing with family-related issues can be difficult, but our Los Angeles Paternity Lawyer are prepared to support you and your loved ones every step of the way.

-Our dedicated attorneys at Whitmarsh Family Law, PC welcome your call today at (310) 552-3505 to schedule an initial consultation to assess your paternity case.
+Our dedicated Los Angeles Paternity attorneys at Whitmarsh Family Law, PC welcome your call today at (310) 552-3505 to schedule an initial consultation to assess your case.